+And Thursday night was the Passover, a symbolic meal.
 During dinner, Jesus told the disciples it would be his last meal.

-He took the bread, and broke it, he took the cup and shared it.
+Then he took the bread, broke it and shared it, he took the cup and shared it.

 He told the disciples that one of them would betray him.